 LSAC automatically suggests test centers that are near your address.
 If “LSAT EN ESPAÑOL” test centers are not being displayed, scroll down to “Search for a different location in United States, Canada, and the Caribbean.”
 Under Other Location, select PUERTO RICO.
 After you hit Submit, test centers offering the Spanish LSAT will be displayed.

 The LSAT in Spanish is offered at the two LSAT test centers in Puerto Rico—in Rio Piedras and Mayagüez.
 The Spanish version of the test is not administered at any location outside of Puerto Rico.

-Because the Spanish LSAT is not precisely the same test as the LSAT in English, it cannot be scored on the same 120–180 scale.
-So, scores on the Spanish test are based on a standardized scale, and this scale works similarly and can be interpreted in a similar way to the LSAT in English.
+Because the LSAT in Spanish is not exactly the same as the LSAT in English, it cannot be measured on the same scale of 120–180.
+However, the LSAT scores on the Spanish test are based on a standardized scale, and this scale works similarly and can be interpreted in a similar way to the LSAT in English.

 It is not necessary to take the LSAT in Spanish in order to apply to any law school in Puerto Rico.
 All three law schools in Puerto Rico continue to accept the English version of the LSAT for applications to their programs.

 No. Because Spanish LSAT scores are reported only to the three ABA-accredited law schools in Puerto Rico, anyone who wishes to take the LSAT in order to apply to ABA-accredited law schools outside of Puerto Rico must take the LSAT in English.
 This applies to both residents and nonresidents of Puerto Rico.

 Yes, test takers from outside of Puerto Rico may register to take the Spanish LSAT in Puerto Rico.
 But before you do so, you should think carefully about whether taking the Spanish LSAT in Puerto Rico will benefit you.
 A score on the Spanish LSAT can be used only for applying to law schools in Puerto Rico.